36den/json_minimal-rust/README.md

     }
     // ...
 ```
 Unfortunately all of this was necessary because, even though we were able to confirm that `"Greeting"` exists, we had no way of knowing what it really is.
-It could have been a standalone string value, after all (although nobody does that, i think).
 It's not over:
 ```rust
     // ...
     match json.get("Days of the week") { // Hint: You can also use `get_mut` to aid in editing/creating jsons...